MI7J/mangos/sql/additions/readme.txt

     cp 59 - Fixed invisibility for Arena Preparation.
 Patch provided by Insider cp 60 - Removed outdated data from DB.
 This fixes spell 12317 and ranks.
 Patch provided by laise cp 61 - Fixed spell 67356.
-Patch provided by laise
+Patch provided by laise cp 62 -  Fixed crash with Unit::GetCombatDistance.
+Patch provided by zergtmn